-RCDS is situated at the heart of London in Belgravia, at Seaford House.
+Royal College of Defence Studies (RCDS) is situated at the heart of London in Belgravia at Seaford House.
 Originally built in 1842 and extensively refurbished in 1902, Seaford House is one of the finest town houses in London.
-The College moved into this site in 1946.
-The main lecture hall can accommodate 110 and there are eight seminar rooms plus a number of study areas around the building.
+The college moved into this site in 1946.
+The main lecture hall can accommodate 120 and there are 11 seminar rooms plus a number of study areas around the building.

-In addition to the College Programme the RCDS occasionally hosts a number of events which are open to invited audiences beyond the College Members.
-These events usually occur in the evenings after the main College programme has ceased for the day.
-The principal forum are a series of Strategic Theme Seminars which occur approximately four times per year on a wide range of themes.
-Recent and upcoming events have addressed the challenges facing the Commander of the Joint Forces Command, East-West Espionage; and China’s position in international politics.
-There is a small nominal fee charged to cover the cost of supper afterwards.
+In addition to the college programme the RCDS occasionally hosts a number of events which are open to invited audiences beyond the college members.
+These events usually occur in the evenings after the main college programme has ceased for the day.
+The principal sessions are a series of strategic theme seminars which occur approximately four times per year on a wide range of themes.
+Recent and upcoming events have addressed the challenges and opportunities posed by Brexit, demography and population change and the future of the special relationship.
+There is a small nominal fee of £10 charged to cover the cost of supper afterwards.

 The college also acts as a host for several other events ranging from the National Security Community Senior Faculty, US/UK Rising Leaders through to the UK/France Strategic Forum.